Obituary of Colleen F. Schild

 Colleen was preceded in death by her husband, Wally; daughter, Pat Geuther; son, Richard; son-in-law, Ray Fauth; her parents; two sisters, Carol Carda and Shirley Hasker; brother-in-law, Elmer Hasker and great-grandson, Jeremy Johnsen.

-Colleen and her family request memorials be directed to The Center, 900 Whiting Drive, Yankton, SD 57078.To send flowers to the family of Colleen Schild, please visit Tribute Store
+Colleen and her family request memorials be directed to The Center, 900 Whiting Drive, Yankton, SD 57078.To send flowers to the family or plant a tree in memory of Colleen Schild, please visit Tribute Store

 Honor their life by leaving a condolence.